HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration/index.md

                 number: 9080
 ```

+The YAML file shown above demonstrates how to define an Ingress resource that routes traffic to the Leap backend service based on a specific path (e.g., /apps).
+The `metadata` section identifies the Ingress resource, while the `spec` section outlines the routing configuration.
+The `tls` block sets up HTTPS for the specified domain.
+Within the `rules` section, requests to the /apps path (including sub-paths) for the defined host are directed to the Leap service deployed in the cluster.

 ### Gateway API for HCL DX and HCL Leap

 Refer to the following steps to configure the optional Gateway API for DX and Leap.
 The Gateway API allows you to route requests to both products under the same hostname, enhancing the deployment's efficiency and management.